pinecone-io/nvidia-rag/README.md

     * [NeMo Retriever Parse NIM](https://build.nvidia.com/nvidia/nemoretriever-parse)

 * RAG Orchestrator server - Langchain based
-* Milvus Vector Database - accelerated with NVIDIA cuVS
+* Pinecone Vector Database - integrated as a service for efficient vector storage and retrieval.
 * Ingestion - [Nemo Retriever Extraction](https://github.com/NVIDIA/nv-ingest/tree/main) is leveraged for ingestion of files.
 Nemo Retriever Extraction is a scalable, performance-oriented document content and metadata extraction microservice.
 Including support for parsing PDFs, Word and PowerPoint documents, it uses specialized NVIDIA NIM microservices to find, contextualize, and extract text, tables, charts and images for use in downstream generative applications.
 * File Types: File types supported by Nemo Retriever Extraction are supported by this blueprint.
 This includes `.pdf`, `.pptx`, `.docx` having images.
 Image captioning support is turned off by default to improve latency, so questions about images in documents will yield poor accuracy.
 For the full list of supported file types, see [What is NeMo Retriever Extraction?](https://docs.nvidia.com/nemo/retriever/extraction/overview/)